pysal/governance/conduct/code_of_conduct.rst

 directly, or ask the Committee for advice, in confidence.

 You can report issues to the PySAL Code of Conduct committee at pysal-conduct@googlegroups.com.
-Also, resolutions are announced via the `Code of Conduct discord channel`_.
 Currently, the committee consists of:

 -  Wei Kang